 Brass, Woodwinds, and Drums.
 B.S., Mus.
 Ed., and M.S., Mus.
 Ed., Ithaca College, NY; C.A.G.S., Interdisciplinary Studies, Fitchburg State University, MA; additional graduate studies at Hartt School of Music and Central Connecticut State University.
 Founding member of Pioneer Valley Brass and member of Flamingo, an all female swing band.
 Extensive teaching experience in public schools, at Northfield Mt.
 Hermon and Bement.

 Violin, Viola, and Cello.
 B.M., Violin Performance, Lawrence University, WI; M.M., Violin Performance, Bowling Green State University, OH.
-Cecilia is the Executive Director at Artspace, a co-founder of the Strings For Kids program, and a private lesson teacher for violin, viola, and cello students.
+Cecilia is the former Executive Director at Artspace, a co-founder of the Strings For Kids program, and a private lesson teacher for violin, viola, and cello students.

 Cello.
 B.M., Cello Performance, Hartt School of Music at the University of Hartford, CT; M.M., Cello Performance- Suzuki Pedagogy Emphasis, Lamont School of Music at the University of Denver, CO.
 While living in Denver, Julie maintained a private studio of 35+ students and taught through Denver Talent Education, a Suzuki group program for students in the greater Denver area.
 She also founded City Strings, an outreach string program in a low-income area of Denver in 2001.